stdlib-js/stdlib/docs/contributing/zulip_guide.md

 -->

-# Zulip Guide

-> Guide to the stdlib Zulip chat.

 <!-- lint disable first-heading-level -->

 <!-- FIXME: the following two empty sections are merely to satisfy the linter for `expected-html-sections` which cannot, atm, be turned off -->